omgnetwork/omg-js/README.md

 ### JavaScript Library Implementation for Tesuji

 IMPORTANT:
-* This is a Pre-Alpha implementation of a JS library, things WILL break
+* This is a first implementation of a JS library, things WILL break
 * this was worked against the `elixir-omg` specific commit hash: dc4d176d3f5d27030e1e627bd5cc0a630690c178

 This is a library that allows a Client/Server JavaScript application to Interact with the Tesuji Plasma